Jul 19 2005, 05:15 AM

 The book impressed me to a degree.
 By proxy, he proceeds to demolish the entire fraud of the environmental movement, exposing it for what it is: an apparent means of making a few leaders of the movment rich, while pretending to be doing something noble for humanity.

-The story had a few moments where "suspension of disbelief" was stretched a bit thin, but overall, he did a very adequate job of building suspense, mystery and resolution.
+The story had a few moments where "suspension of disbelief" was stretched a bit thin, but overall, he did a very adequate job of building suspense,

 Mar 1 2006, 08:34 PM

 A couple of years ago, I received a Plaxo invitation from a trusted friend (or was it Plaxo, impersonating him?), so I figured I'd try it, since, well, if he is using it, then it must be safe.

 So on my system, it's been for two years running.
 And in the back of my mind, I'm wondering some things that this particular writer, whose article is linked below, is wondering:

 Things really came to a head when I decided to troubleshoo

 I've been making a concerted effort to find work in my area of talent and experience, relating to computer technology this year, and I'm coming back from it all, very frustrated.

 For example, job postings on Elance.com are attracting very low--ridiculously-low--bids.
 And the companies that post these projects have absurdly-small budgets.
 Who the hell can produce a 36-page 4C catalogue for $236??
 Other jobs involve fairly advanced 3D graphics modeling and animation, agai